-The Energy Information Administration released its Short-Term Energy Outlook for July, and it shows that OECD oil inventories likely bottomed last June 2018 at 2.805 billion barrels.
-It estimated stocks dipped by 4 million barrels in June 2019 to 2.902 billion, 97 million barrels higher than a year ago.
+The Energy Information Administration released its Short-Term Energy Outlook for December, and it shows that OECD oil inventories likely bottomed in this cycle in June 2018 at 2.804 billion barrels.
+Stocks peaked at 3.210 billion in July 2020.
+In November 2020, it estimated stocks dropped by 34 million barrels to end at 3.057 billion, 169 million barrels higher than a year ago.

 The EIA estimated global oil production at 93.45 million barrels per day (mmbd) for November, compared to global oil consumption of 95.59 mmbd.
 That implies an undersupply of 2.14 mmbd or 64 million barrels for the month.
 About 30 million barrels of the draw for November is attributable to non-OECD stocks.

 For 2020, OECD inventories are now projected to build by net 127 million barrels to 3.006 billion.
 For 2021 it forecasts that stocks will draw by 95 million barrels to end the year at 2.910 billion.